-The limitation on places in which a person would be prohibited from carrying a handgun would not apply to active or retired law enforcement officers.
-However, retired law enforcement officer would be prohibited from carrying a handgun in nine of those locations unless the entity responsible for security at the location has affirmatively authorized the retired officer to carry a handgun.
-The nine locations include: government building; courthouses; correctional facilities; locations used as polling places; within 100 feet of a public gathering demonstration, or event is held for which a government permit is required; schools, universities, and school buses; childcare centers; healthcare facilities; and private property unless granted permission by the property owner.
+The limitation on places in which a person would be prohibited from carrying a firearm would not apply to active or retired law enforcement officers.
+However, retired law enforcement officer would be prohibited from carrying a handgun in eight of those locations unless the entity responsible for security at the location has affirmatively authorized the retired officer to carry a handgun.
+The eight locations include: government buildings; courthouses; correctional facilities; locations used as polling places; within 100 feet of a public gathering demonstration or where an event is held for which a government permit is required; schools, universities, and school buses; childcare centers; and healthcare facilities.

-The bill also requires the holder of a permit to carry a handgun to adhere to certain requirements while transporting the handgun in a vehicle.
+The committee substitute also requires the holder of a permit to carry a handgun to adhere to certain requirements while transporting the handgun in a vehicle.

-COMMITTEE AMENDMENTS
+COMMITTEE SUBSTITUTE

-The committee amended the bill to:
+The committee substitute made the following changes: